Join us for an adventure in flavor!

 It has classic Italian flavors in the form of sun dried tomatoes, plenty of parmesan and bright green spinach.
 Red, white and green… the tricolor of the Italian flag!

-Today we are making this in the crockpot instead of stove top.
-We want the chicken to slow cook in the sauce for a long time to create a beautiful delicious sauce, almost like liquid gold, with the end result of fall off the bone tender meat.
+Today I am making this in the crockpot instead of stove top.
+I want the chicken to slow cook in the sauce for a long time to create a beautiful delicious sauce, almost like liquid gold, with the end result of fall off the bone tender meat.

-Once the chicken and sauce goes in the crock, you are free to do whatever you want, as it doesn’t require active hands-on attention.
+I like the fact that once the chicken and sauce goes in the crock, I am completely free to do whatever I want, as it doesn’t require active hands-on attention.

 I personally don’t mind a few minutes of prepping the ingredients if the end result is like the following picture.
 What do you say?